yibsonalexis/sls-grapgQL-lambdaFunction-dynamoDB/README.md

       Resource: "arn:aws:dynamodb:${opt:region, self:provider.region}:*:table/${self:provider.environment.CUSTOMER_TABLE}"

 ```
-Note:
-Make sure that serverless-dynamodb-local is above serverless-offline so it will be loaded earlier.

-Now your local DynamoDB database will be automatically started before running serverless offline.

-Now we define the configuration of our database and the table that we will use as well as the main properties of the table
+### Now we define the configuration of our database and the table that we will use as well as the main properties of the table
 ```
 resources:
   Resources: